The Inner Alchemy

 Allowing ourselves to be known, to be seen, to be met without the fear of being seen as the extreme powerless, vulnerabilities and fears that sexual trauma invokes.

-The Origin & Exploration of Sensational Movement
+The Origin & Exploration of Sensory Movement

 In the trauma field there is much speak of sexual trauma somatics.
 I personally found the repetitive movements created overwhelm and therefore further trauma.
 I also found to attend to trauma as a group environment, a irresponsible approach, for each case of trauma does not fit into a defined label … and therefore each person’s trauma body needs listening to and met individually.

 This method of movement as with all these steps I have touched upon here, was a calling from my own body to return to the primal movements which had been disrupted.
-This inquiry into the origin of movement enables a feeling of being in the walk, being in the moving.
+This inquiry into the origin of movement and enables a feeling of being in the walk, being in the moving.
 Where as so often after trauma we can feel we are walking but not there in the sensation.
 We also can distrust the body sensation that invites a movement, because if we move, we may get noticed and/or hurt.

 Tantric Bodyworker & Teacher.
 Trauma Yoga Teacher.